jonreymond/hackvisor/README.md

 - **Improved advisory quality** via cognitive bias monitoring
 - **Stronger customer experience** with contextual memory

-## User Interface
-// TODO NEEDS TO BE CHECKED
-The main goal of our user interface is to provide clear strucure in the Raiffeisen design.
-The user interface of the project provides a comprehensive assistant for advisors, featuring the following functionalities:
-- Client Data Management: Displays detailed client information, including demographics, financial details, and investment preferences, with filtering capabilities.
-- Transcript Analysis: Highlights keywords in the meeting conversation transcript, allowing advisors to focus on the conversation.
-Keywords are dynamically styled and selectable for further exploration.
-- Keyword Management: Allows users to search, add, and interact with keywords, providing insights into related terms and enhancing conversation analysis.
-- Meeting Summaries: Summarizes client-advisor meetings, including notes, action items, and advisor suggestions, to streamline follow-ups and decision-making.
-- Interactive Layout: Features a responsive, animated column-based layout for easy navigation between client data, transcripts, and summaries.

 ## AI Agents
 AAA is composed of specialized agents, each handling a specific domain: